Superman: Earth One: Volume Two

-In the Arctic, the artificial intelligence (AI) aboard the Kryptonian ship that brought Superman to Earth has turned a cave system into a vast Fortress of Solitude.
+In the Arctic, the artificial intelligence (AI) aboard Superman's Kryptonian ship has turned a cave system into the vast Fortress of Solitude.
 There, Superman researches a means to counter Parasite's power, and the AI offers to build a crystalline shielding warsuit.
-In the US, Lee responds to Parasite's rampage with military force; during the following attack, Lee realizes that Parasite is progressively weakening as the energy he absorbed fades.
-Parasite attacks the Daily Planet building to draw out Superman; they fight and Superman is completely drained and powerless, leaving him comparable to humans and capable of being injured.
+In the U.S., Lee responds to Parasite's rampage with military force; during the following attack, she realizes that Parasite is progressively weakening as the energy he absorbed fades.
+Parasite attacks the Daily Planet to draw out Superman; their fight leaves Superman drained and powerless, leaving him comparable to humans and capable of being injured.
 The next day, Superman's powers are restored and he returns to the Fortress.
-The AI completes the warsuit, but warns Superman that it will prevent him from using his heat vision, will block the sun's energy, which powers Superman, and that if Parasite breaches the suit and absorbs his power again, he will die.
+The AI completes the warsuit, but warns Superman that it will prevent him from using his heat vision, will block the sun's energy and that if Parasite breaches the suit and absorbs his power again, he will die.

-Parasite again attacks the Daily Planet and Superman intervenes.
-With the warsuit, Superman can fight Parasite on equal terms, but the suit gradually disintegrates as the battle continues.
+Parasite again attacks the Daily Planet.
+With the warsuit, Superman fights Parasite on equal terms, but the suit gradually disintegrates as the battle continues.
 Theresa arrives and Parasite breaks away from the fight to hug her, accidentally absorbing her energy and killing her.
 Parasite blames Superman for her death and resumes his attack.
-Superman strikes Parasite with his full strength, incapacitating him.
-Parasite is taken into the custody of the Secondary Army Advanced Technology Division.
+Superman strikes Parasite with his full strength, incapacitating him; Parasite is taken into military custody.
 During a later telephone conversation with his mother, Clark hears Lisa scream from her apartment and finds she is being attacked.
 As Superman, he flies her attacker to Alaska and warns him not to go near her again.
 Lisa tells Clark that she is working part-time as a prostitute to earn extra money.
-Clark is heartbroken but the pair agrees to remain friends.
+Clark is heartbroken but the pair agree to remain friends.

 In Borada, Superman instigates a rebellion against General Samsa, leading the country to democratic reform.
-Clark returns to his apartment and learns that Eddie has died of a heroin overdose.
-He writes an article about Eddie to raise awareness of the dangers of substance abuse.
-Clark receives a telephone call from a former teacher in Smallville, and learns that Lois is investigating his past.
+He returns to his apartment and learns that Eddie has died of a heroin overdose.
+Clark writes an article about Eddie to raise awareness of the dangers of substance abuse.
+He receives a telephone call from a former teacher in Smallville and learns that Lois is investigating his past.
 In the epilogue, Lee recruits the wealthy scientists Alexandra "Lex" Luthor and her husband Alexander, to help find a way to kill Superman.